capnproto/pycapnp/docs/quickstart.rst

     alice = people[0]

-.. note:: It is a very bad idea to call `init` more than once.
+.. note:: It is a very bad idea to call `init` more than once on a single field.
 Every call to `init` allocates new memory inside your Cap'n Proto message, and if you call it more than once, the previous memory is leaked.

 Primitive Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~